claudijd/test-release/README.md

 # test-release

-This is an experiment in creating GitHub Action-based workflows for vetting an IP-based allow list.
+This is an experiment in creating GitHub Action-based workflows for vetting an IP-based allow lists.